Nebraska Medicare Supplement Plans

-Supplement insurance plans are sold by private insurance companies.
-Policies are labeled by letters, A – N, each letter includes a different level of benefits.
+Private insurance companies sell supplement insurance plans.
+Policies are labeled by letters A – N. Each letter includes a different level of benefits.

 Beneficiaries should consider purchasing a policy during the Medicare Supplement Open Enrollment Period.
-This takes place from the time you’re both 65 and Part B is effective; this period lasts for 6 months and during this time insurance companies must waive underwriting requirements.
+This takes place from the time you’re both 65, and Part B is effective; this period lasts for six months, and during this time, insurance companies must waive underwriting requirements.

-This means beneficiaries can enroll in coverage despite serious pre-existing conditions; also, the coverage won’t have a higher premium because of those health complications.
-Medigap plans give beneficiaries the freedom to see any Medicare doctor in the United States.
+This means beneficiaries can enroll in coverage despite severe pre-existing conditions; also, the coverage won’t have a higher premium because of those health complications.
+Medigap plans give recipients the freedom to see any Medicare doctor in the United States.

-So, Medicare Supplement Plan N with Cigna has the same coverage as Plan N with Mutual of Omaha.
-The only difference will be the cost and since both of these are top carriers, it’s usually in your best interest to choose the lower-cost option.
+So, Plan N with Cigna has the same coverage as Plan N with Mutual of Omaha.
+The only difference will be the cost, and since both of these are top carriers, it’s usually in your best interest to choose the lower-cost option.

 Medigap Coverage in Nebraska